kcristiano/cf-civicrm/readme.txt

 ### Plugin Development

-This plugin is in active development.
-For feature requests and bug reports (or if you're a plugin author and want to contribute) please visit the plugin's [GitHub repository](https://github.com/mecachisenros/cf-civicrm).
+Note: this plugin is no longer in active development.
+For urgent bug reports (or if you're a plugin author and want to contribute a fix) please visit the plugin's [GitHub repository](https://github.com/WPCV/cf-civicrm).